 As you can see from the categories on the graphic, the morbid obesity BMI level begins at 40.
 When an individual falls into this range or higher, they are at greater risk for many health issues.

 Does A BMI Calculation Determine Body Fat or Health?

-No, BMI is not an accurate measure of body fat, nor can it precisely determine a person’s “health” such as if they have high blood pressure or diabetes.
+No, BMI does not accurately measure body fat or determine a person’s “health,” including conditions like high blood pressure or diabetes.

-To give an example, think about a football player who is 6’2’ and 247 pounds.
-The BMI chart that is used by the World Health Organization as a standard of measurement, would consider him to be obese with a BMI of 31.7.
+Consider a football player who stands 6’2″ tall and weighs 247 pounds.
+According to the BMI chart used by the World Health Organization, he would be classified as higher weight with a BMI of 31.7.

 Why Do We Use The BMI Chart?

 The BMI chart continues to be utilized despite its inaccuracy in measuring body fat percentage or individual health.
 The primary reason for its persistence is the absence of any superior alternative.
 Furthermore, its simplicity and accessibility make it a preferred choice, as it solely requires a tape measure and scale.
 Additionally, it enjoys considerable usage and acceptance among healthcare professionals, researchers, and insurers on a global scale.

 How Is BMI Used?

 Bariatric surgery often relies on patient BMI as a screening method, while also serving as a quick snapshot of their potential risk for various conditions: